Tokyo

 Intro

 In Tokyo, luxury hospitality plays out between verticality and silence.
-In the upper floors of the Akasaka or Shinjuku skyscrapers, we find rooms where the city's noise never rises, just the raking light on Mount Fuji at daybreak.
-We have selected 10 addresses that deliver on their promises, without bluster.
+In the upper storeys of the Akasaka or Shinjuku skyscrapers, we find rooms where the city noise never rises, just the grazing light on Mount Fuji at daybreak.
+We've picked 10 addresses that deliver on their promises, without hype.

 The selection